How to build WebRTC for Android in Ubuntu ~21.04~ ~22.04~ 25.04

 that’s a huge advantage over needing to compile and build the libraries yourself

 by hand.
-But while I was using it, I’ve found some issues and errors in the
+But while I was using it, I found some issues and errors in the

-instructions themselves when executing them on Ubuntu 21.04 (released just
+instructions themselves when executing them on Ubuntu 25.04 and newer versions,

-yesterday :-) ), so here are the fixed instructions with some additional
+so here are the fixed instructions with some additional comments:

 -